ENCCS/sycl-workshop/content/device-discovery.rst

 The method takes a ``device`` object and return a **score** for it, an integer value, and the highest score gets selected.
-The runtime will call this method exactly once for each device that it has access too, in order to build the ranking of device scores.
+The runtime will call this method exactly once for each device that it has access to, in order to build the ranking of device scores.
 Devices might be completely excluded from the ranking if their score is a *negative* number.
 We can write our own selector by simply inheriting from this abstract base class